Elliot Thorpe

-Elliot Morgan Thorpe (born 9 November 2000) is a professional footballer who plays for Luton Town, as a midfielder.
-Born in England, he represents Wales at youth international level.
+Elliot Morgan Thorpe (born 9 November 2000) is a professional footballer who plays as a wing-back and midfielder for Braintree Town.
+He represented Wales at under-21 level.

 Club career

 Born in Hinchingbrooke, Thorpe began his career with Cambridge United and Tottenham Hotspur.

 He signed for Luton Town in September 2021.
 He initially played for Luton's development squad.
 He made his first-team debut on 5 February 2022, in the FA Cup.

 On 1 September 2022 he moved on loan to Burton Albion.
 Thorpe was recalled by Luton in January 2023.

+On 12 July 2023, Thorpe signed for League One club Shrewsbury Town on a season-long loan deal.
+The loan ended in December 2023 due to injury.

+He was released by Luton at the end of the 2023–24 season.

+On 14 September 2024, Thorpe joined National League side Wealdstone.
+He was released by the club on 31 December 2024.

+In April 2025 he signed for National League club Solihull Moors.

+In August 2025, he joined newly National League club Braintree Town.

 International career

 Thorpe qualifies for Wales through his mother.
 He has represented Wales at youth levels, starting at under-16 team, and including the under-21 team.